 Selecting the best surface for your arena, lunge pen or gallop track is paramount for your horse’s safety, as well as maximising longevity of its use.
 Equus Design & Build work alongside some of the leading equestrian surface providers including Martin Collins and Softrack to ensure that you have the best riding arena surface options available to suit your requirements.
 There are many types of equestrian arena surface available including sand, rubber chippings and carpet fibre providing different types of arena footing.

-Equus Design & Build can offer ebb & flow systems for indoor and outdoor equestrian arenas.
-The advantage of an ebb & flow system includes fully automatic irrigation and drainage, operating from below the arena surface.
-The system aims to recreate the ebb and flow of natural water, with the aim of releasing water into the surface before quickly draining it away again.
+Equus Design & Build can offer world leading OTTO Sport Ebb & Flow systems for indoor and outdoor equestrian arenas.
+The advantage of an Ebb & Flow system includes fully automatic irrigation and drainage, operating from below the arena surface.
+The system aims to recreate the Ebb & Flow of natural water, with the aim of releasing water into the surface before quickly draining it away again.
 This prevents the surface from becoming ‘deep’ or unrideable, providing an arena suitable for all-weather use.

 EBB & Flow System For Arena Surfaces